My son, a.k.a The Boy, does not always want to finish his meals.

 They didn’t want a business.
 They wanted a lottery ticket.

 *(Yes, I think most people now know that the NYT list is not the panacea it used to seem to be.
 If you didn’t — I’m sorry, sweetie.
-You might want to read this.)
+There are lots of people who have hit the list who can tell you they’re still working day jobs and writing their butts off.)

 The Tiers of the Writing Tournament.